1 Example programs

 i2 : image?

 Constructs an image by overlaying i1 on top of i2.
-The images are initially lined up on their upper-left corners and then i2 is shifted to the right by x pixels to and down by y pixels.
+The images are initially lined up on their upper-left corners and then i2 is shifted to the right by x pixels and down by y pixels.

 This is the same as (underlay/xy i2 (- x) (- y) i1).